Programs : Brochure

 There are three stages to the launching of a successful study away program: Proposal Phase, Development Phase and Implementation Phase.

 During the proposal phase, you will begin to develop your ideas for the study abroad program you would like to lead.
-If you would like assistance or resources, please feel free to contact the Associate Director of Customized Programs at CGEE, Peggy Johnson: email@example.com In addition, please make sure to reference your proposal idea with your Department Chairperson and your Dean.
+If you would like assistance or resources, please feel free to contact the Director of Global Initiatives at CGEE, Leah Spinosa de Vega (email@example.com).
+In addition, please make sure to reference your proposal idea with your Department Chairperson and your Dean.

 The program information you will be required to submit via an online application to CGEE, will include the following: